radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 4. The SCIM schema information is going to be modified slightly for Salesforce, so save the file with a new name to avoid working with the default template.
 Click ![An image showing ](Media/save-button.jpg) and enter the new name (e.g. salesforcescimclient) and click OK.

-Note – The default data source associated with scimclient.orx is scimclient. if you cloned the default scimclient custom data source to work with Salesforce, right-click on the file name and choose Edit Connection String.
+>[!note] The default data source associated with scimclient.orx is scimclient. if you cloned the default scimclient custom data source to work with Salesforce, right-click on the file name and choose Edit Connection String.

 ![An image showing ](Media/Image8.8.jpg)